6 Financial Mistakes Newly Single People Make

 If you happen to be going through a divorce, it's easy to get caught up on petty property battles like furniture or memorabilia.
-Let some stuff go.
+Let some little stuff go.
 "This sucks up time and energy you and your lawyer should be spending on bigger items, like alimony, child support, or the house," says Carla Dearing, founding CEO of SUM180, an online financial planning service.

-Failing to Adjust to the New Economic Reality
+Adjust to Your New Economic Reality

 "They find themselves living a lifestyle they can't afford, which can lead to increased debt, not saving appropriately for retirement, canceling important insurance such as life and disability, and having no emergency fund," warns Ed Vargo, founder and private wealth manager of Burning River Advisory Group.
 "It's not business as usual.
 You will have to adjust your spending.
 Create a new budget."

-Avoid the temptation to indulge in retail therapy to make yourself feel better.
+Avoid the temptation to indulge in retail therapy just to make yourself feel better.

-Clinging to the Family Home
+Don't Cling to the Family Home

 "Do the math.
 Then be brutally honest with yourself.
 Will you have enough future income to maintain the house?
 Remember, maintaining is more than just paying the mortgage," says Dearing.
 "It means covering utilities, upkeep with repairs, and more."

-One of the biggest mistakes that haunts people for decades is not updating their beneficiary designations.
+One of the biggest mistakes that can haunt people for decades is not updating their beneficiary designations.
 A beneficiary designation determines who gets the money in an account in the event of your death.
 Most people don't know that a beneficiary designation trumps a will.
-"There are thousands of exes out there coming into big inheritances that were not intended for them after the break up," says Rebecca Schreiber, co-founder of Pure Financial Education.
+"There are thousands of exes out there coming into big inheritances that were not intended for them after the breakup," says Rebecca Schreiber, co-founder of Pure Financial Education.
 "You can change a beneficiary designation at any time, so make sure they are up to date."

 Similarly, you want to update wills, power of attorney, and insurance policies.
 Remember, the person who is named first on a car insurance policy is the one who keeps the auto insurance.
 The second named person needs to get a new policy as soon as one person moves from the home.
 "If not, the second person is not insured," says Lacey Langford, a financial counselor.

-Failing to Set New Financial Goals
+Set New Financial Goals